AlexGrouard/OC-Project-12-SportSee/README.md

 # Project SportSee

-Project n°12 of OpenClassrooms Front-end Developper curriculum
+Project n°12 of OpenClassrooms Front-end Developper curriculum.

 ## Introduction

-This project work in conjonction with a back-end API/ or Mockup data
+This project work in conjonction with a back-end API/ or Mockup data.

 ### Technologies